My bacon arrived warm – is it safe?

 There are some uh-oh signs.
 If the packaging is puffy or torn, if the color looks grey or un-bacony, or if there are any unusual odors, then that means the bacon might not have survived the trip.
 Let us know and we’ll make it right!
-But, if it looks like bacon and it smells like bacon, it will be delicious.

 How to store your bacon

 When your bacon arrives, you can store it in the refrigerator or the freezer.
 Once the bacon is opened, it will be good in the fridge for about a week.
 Unopened bacon in the vacuum-sealed package will keep for about 3 weeks in the fridge and up to 12 months in the freezer, so seize the opportunity to stock up!